tbarbette/npf/tests/README.md

 TOTAL=$(bc 5 + 3)
 echo "RESULT $TOTAL"
 ```
-This simple testie will execute locally those two commands, and "collect" the result that is 8.
+This simple test script will execute locally those two commands, and "collect" the result that is 8.
 By default a script is re-executed 3 times to observe the variance.

 There can be multiple RESULT: